sdrdis/jquery.flowchart/README.md

 jquery.flowchart
 ================

-JQuery plugin that allows you to draw a flow chart.
+Javascript jQuery plugin that allows you to draw a flow chart.
 Take a look at the demo: http://sebastien.drouyer.com/jquery.flowchart-demo/

 Description
 -----------

-jquery.flowchart.js is an open source jquery ui plugin that allows you to draw and edit a flow chart.
+jquery.flowchart.js is an open source javascript jQuery ui plugin that allows you to draw and edit a flow chart.

 Here are the main functionalities provided so far:
 * Draw boxes (called operators) and connections between them.